trentlarson/endorser-ch/sql/README.md

     memberDid TEXT -- DID of the member with the role; did:ethr are 52 chars );

-CREATE TABLE plan_claim (
+-- cache table, for quick retrieval of claims with type PlanAction CREATE TABLE plan_claim (
     handleId TEXT,
     jwtId text PRIMARY KEY, -- updated to the latest JWT ID that updated this